Documentation menu

 Expression Syntax

-Quantity expressions are what you type into a component’s Quantity field when building an assembly.
-They tell the system how much of this product is needed per output unit.
+Quantity expressions go in a component’s Quantity field when building an assembly.
+They define how much of this product is consumed per one unit of assembly output.

 Constants